Published June 1, 2026 by Nicole Burke

 Wide Pillar Obelisk Trellis Material

 This obelisk is constructed of solid steel rods and flat horizontal steel bands, all powder-coated black.
-Metal not only provides the sturdiest structural support for your climbing plants in the garden, it also is the most durable option of the garden trellis materials available.
+Metal gives you the sturdiest structural support for your climbing plants, and it's the most durable of the trellis material options available.

 Dimensions of the Wide Pillar Obelisk Trellis